dxw/playbook/guides/service-design-at-dxw.md

 ## 1. Clarify the problem and set the direction

 - As part of the project kickoff, service designers interrogate the brief set by the client.
-We facilitate a **problem framing** session to identify the intended outcomes of the work (though not their expected solutions), alongside the recognised needs and problems that have initiated the project.
+Following an inception workshop, we might facilitate a **problem framing** session to identify the intended outcomes of the work (though not their expected solutions), alongside the recognised needs and problems that have initiated the project.
 This session happens early in the inception phase so that the outcomes can inform the project roadmap.
+We may use this [problem framing template](https://docs.google.com/spreadsheets/d/1ygq9oF97XI5VebbchAP422oLo6SigkK_Ts__0TaS0-Y/edit?usp=sharing) to help structure the discussion with stakeholders.
 - Problem framing results in a clear and careful articulation of the problem and the **measurable impact** that will result from the project.
 Arriving at this statement together with the client helps the project team **align on a clear scope**, and serves as a guide throughout the decision-making stages of the design process.
 - We work with user researchers to **develop a project plan** outlining the activities and methods that are appropriate to the project.
 At this stage, we